-Summary of ground: 3200 Capacity; One covered seated stand and one covered standing area.
+Summary of ground: 3200 Capacity; Two covered seated stands and one covered standing area.
 One seated family stand.
-Two 500 seater, uncovered stands.
 Large licensed bar overlooking the pitch.

 TREYEW ROAD INFORMATION

-Fully licensed bar is available at the Treyew Road ground.
-Bar is open on match days only from 12 noon on Saturday and 6pm on evening games.
-Choice of food on match day includes a cullinary array of burgers, sausage rolls, pasties and chips etc. On special occasions, a hog roast is available.
+Fully licensed bar is available at the Treyew Road ground open on match days only.
+Choice of food on match day includes a cullinary array of burgers, sausage rolls and chips etc. On special occasions, a hog roast is available.
 The general ground facilities have improved hugely under the new management and are still ongoing now.
 In 2014, a completely new pitch perimeter was installed, complying with League regulations, plus numerous other enhancements to improve the supporter's ambience and safety.

-Parking is free at the ground and is usually accessible, though an overspill car park exists at the County Hall, 500 m west from the ground.
+Parking is £1 at the ground and is usually accessible, though an overspill car park exists at the County Hall, 500 m west from the ground.

 Truro mainline railway station is a maximum 10 minute walk to the ground, with gradient.